wso2/docs-is/en/docs/deploy/security/encrypt-passwords-with-cipher-tool.md

 ---

 ## Use encrypted passwords
-When you have [encrypted passwords](#encrypt-passwords), you can refer them from the relevant configuration files: The `deployment.toml` file or LOG4j properties.
+When you have [encrypted passwords](#encrypt-passwords), you can refer them from the relevant configuration files - the `deployment.toml` file or LOG4j properties.

 ### Passwords in deployment.toml